 Instructions

-- In a large bowl, whisk together the flour, granulated sugar, baking powder, baking soda and salt.
-Set aside.
+- In a large bowl, whisk together the flour, granulated sugar, baking powder, baking soda, and salt.
+Set aside.2 1/2 cups all purpose flour, 1 cup granulated sugar, 2 teaspoons baking powder, 1/2 teaspoon baking soda, 1/2 teaspoon salt

-- In a medium-sized bowl, whisk together the melted and cooled butter, eggs, vanilla extract, milk, and mashed bananas.
+- In a medium-sized bowl, whisk together the melted and cooled butter, eggs, vanilla extract, milk, and mashed bananas.1/2 cup unsalted butter, 2 eggs, 1 tablespoon vanilla extract, 1 cup whole milk, 2/3 cup mashed banana

 - Pour the dry ingredients into the wet ingredients and fold together until combined but with a few streaks of flour remaining.

-- Add the chocolate and fold until the streaks of flour are gone and the chocolate is fully incorporated into the batter.
-Do not over mix.
+- Add the mini chocolate chips and gently fold, being careful not to over-mix, until the streaks of flour are gone and the chocolate chips are fully incorporated into the batter.1 cup mini chocolate chips

-- Cover the bowl with plastic wrap and let the batter rest at room temperature for 30 minutes.
+- Cover the bowl with plastic wrap and let rest at room temperature for 30 minutes.

 Tried this recipe?
 Make sure to rate and review and tag @sturbridgebakery on Instagram!